 Jumna remediation project

-The Jumna minerals processing facility operated from 1972 to 1987, processing tin ore from various mining activities in the area.
+The Jumna minerals processing facility operated from 1972 to 1987, processing tin ore from various mining activities in the Herberton and Irvinebank area.
 Operations at Jumna ceased in 1987 when low tin prices forced it into care and maintenance.

 Jumna reverted to state control in 2002 following termination of mining leases for non-payment of rent.

 The site consisted of a processing plant, underground workings, tailings storage facility and water supply dam.
-The tailings storage facility contains 5 cells constructed in the early 1970s, one of which has been capped but the others remain exposed.
-Nearby Jumna Dam is a freshwater dam constructed for the processing plant operations.
-This facility is also managed by us.
+The tailings storage facility contains 5 cells constructed in the early 1970s.
+The nearby Jumna Dam was constructed for the processing plant operations.
+This facility is also managed by the Queensland Government.

 Photo gallery